 This video production is a part of a four-panel report from the National Academies' America's Climate Choices project.
 The video maps out the realm of our accumulated knowledge regarding climate change and charts a path forward, urging that research on climate change enter a new era focused on the needs of decision makers.

 This humorous video suggests what might happen if a weather forecaster reported the weather in the context of climate change.
 There is a sharp contrast between the anchor focusing on short-term local concerns and the weather forecaster describing what is happening on a long-term global basis.

 A video from the Extreme Ice Survey in which Dr. Tad Pfeffer and photographer Jim Balog discuss the dynamics of the Columbia glacier's retreat in recent years through this time-lapse movie.
 Key point: glacier size is being reduced not just by glacial melting but due to a shift in glacial dynamics brought on by climate change.

-This educational video from ClimateCentral looks at the way climate conditions can affect vegetation in the West, and what influence this has on wildfires.
+This video from ClimateCentral looks at the way climate conditions can affect vegetation in the West, and what influence this has on wildfires.
 Drought and rainfall can have very different wildfire outcomes, depending on vegetation type, extent, and location.

-This slide show lays out a photo story with short descriptions of how city buildings all over the world are taking climate change and rising sea level seriously, to design structures that can react to unforeseen changes.
-As sea levels continue to rise, architects are designing ways to live with the rising water.
+This slideshow lays out a photo story with short descriptions of how city buildings all over the world are taking climate change and rising sea level seriously, designing structures that can react to unforeseen changes.
+As sea levels continue to rise, architects design ways to live with the rising water.

 This video documents the impact of the 2011 drought on the water supply of two Texas towns.
 It discusses how the higher temperatures have increased the evaporation from open reservoirs, resulting in a drop in their water levels.
 The use of water in fighting wildfires has also contributed to this drawdown.
 While some jurisdictions have been able to develop pipelines to other sources, others have had to resort to trucking water in.